 “Executives are increasingly banding together in peer groups to learn from and support each other.”
 Wall Street Journal

 That’s why we created the Key Executives Network.
 Much like our owner peer groups, these networks are made up of highly qualified key players in agencies all across North America.
-They meet with the same cohort of people every six months (October and April) in Chicago to learn from each other, create connections they can lean on in between meetings and get personal mentorship from AMI team member, agency owner and grower of leaders — Craig Barnes.
+They meet with the same cohort of people every six months (October and April) in Denver to learn from each other, create connections they can lean on in between meetings, and get personal mentorship from AMI team member, agency owner, and grower of leaders — Del Esparza.

 Why enroll your employee in a key executive network?